enthought/edge-examples/external-app-example/deploy/README.md

 # Deploying the Edge External App Demo

-You can deploy this application if you have been granted access to the `edge-dev` namespace by Product DevOps
+There are many ways to deploy a web application, such as Ansible or Helm.
+In this example, we are using Terraform to deploy the example application to Kubernetes, in a namespace called `edge-dev`.

 ## Requirements

 The requirements are:
-- Access to the `edge-dev` namespace from Product DevOps
+- Request a namespace from Product DevOps
 - A kube config file from Product DevOps, installed at `~/.kube/config`
 - [`kubectl`](https://kubernetes.io/docs/tasks/tools/)
 - [`kubelogin`](https://github.com/int128/kubelogin)